 Career Development (CAR)

-The purpose of this course is to provide students with an understanding of career decision making and the opportunity to explore their career decisions.
-Students will undergo a rigorous self-assessment and exploration process.
+This course provides students with an understanding of career decision-making and the opportunity to explore their career choices.
+Students will undergo a rigorous self-assessment and exploration process and learn how to write resumes and cover letters, prepare for interviews, and create professional LinkedIn profiles.

 This experiential course designed to meet twice a week will provide students with the career/life management skills needed to thrive at home, school and work.
 Students will be introduced to concepts of contemplative living to establish long and short-term goals.
 Specifically, they will develop skills in reflection, self-awareness, communication, time management and financial planning, integrating an understanding of the Hidden Rules of Class and the Mercy core values.
 This will enable them to understand the impact today’s behaviors will have on their long-term desired outcomes.